Electronic Signatures

 Can a contract signature be considered legal if not in cursive?

-Yes, a contract signature is considered legal, even if it isn’t in cursive.
+Yes, a contract signature is legal, even if it isn’t cursive.
 The law doesn’t dictate whether or not a signature is legal based on its shape.

 Do I need electronic signature software to make a signature legal?